Thomas-Barnhart/Employee-Tracker-Manager/README.md

 Read up on the inquirer and npm packages.

-Clone the GitHub repository: git@github.com:Thomas-Barnhart/Employee-Tracker-Manager.git
+Clone the GitHub repository: [Link for clone](git@github.com:Thomas-Barnhart/Employee-Tracker-Manager.git)

 ### Test Instructions